 “As someone whose husband has served, I know how hard it feels when a loved one leaves to do the job they trained for.
 When William served in the Falklands or in Search and Rescue, I remember how it felt, but I can’t imagine how it feels when your loved ones are away in active service during Christmas.
 The absence of people you love must be especially hard at this time of year.”

 From Simon Perry’s article, “As the royal couple departed, members of their team tossed snowballs to them.
 William caught one before tossing it back, and Kate caught one as well, holding it as they walked away.”

-For the party Duchess stepping away from her formal look chose a very lovely festive dressed down look.
-Catherine wore a black button down cashmere top from Scottish cashmere firm Brora.
+For the party, The Duchess of Cambridge, stepping away from her formal look, chose a very lovely festive dressed down look.
+Catherine wore a black button-down cashmere top from Scottish cashmere firm Brora.
 It was label’s cropped cardigan in black.

 Catherine paired the top with a festive red Emilia Wickstead Pris Pleated Tartan Flannelskirt.
-The skirt was from label’s Autumn-Winter 2018 collection that was inspired from 1970’s film ‘Love Story’.
+The skirt was from the label’s Autumn-Winter 2018 collection that was inspired by 1970’s film ‘Love Story’.
 The skirt was described as, “Pris’ skirt is cut in an a-line silhouette from sturdy flannel that has sharp knife pleats throughout.
-Cinched with a belted waist, its designed in classic tartan check“.
+Cinched with a belted waist, it’s designed in classic tartan check“.

 Catherine was wearing a new pair of suede Pointy-toe boots.
 I will update the post once they are identified.

 Her Mapping & Webb Empress earrings finished the look along with Cartier Ballon Bleu watch.